 INTRODUCTION

 Neuroendocrine tumors (NETs) are a heterogeneous group of neoplasms, most often derived from the GastroEnteroPancreatic (GEP) system or the bronchopulmonary system[1].
 NETs are still considered rare, but in the last few decades, increased incidence has been observed, due in part to advances in detection through improved imaging, endoscopy and histopathological standards.
-NETs are most often sporadic, but there are also some familial syndromes with a high penetrance of NETs[2], such as Multiple Endocrine Neoplasia Type 1 (MEN1)[3, 4].
+NETs are most often sporadic, but there are also some familial syndromes with a high penetrance of NETs[2], such as multiple endocrine neoplasia type 1 (MEN1)[3, 4].
 Despite the introduction of novel therapeutic strategies for inoperable metastasized NETs[5-8], the only curative therapeutic option remains complete surgical resection of the primary tumor.
 Despite complete (R0) surgery, however, many patients experience recurrence of the disease.
 For example, following a complete resection of pancreatic NETs, the recurrence rate was 23% within a median follow-up time of 31.5 months[9].
-Surgery to remove the liver metastases of pancreatic NETs has been reported to result in 5-yr disease-free survivals of only 6%–30%[10, 11].
+Surgery to remove the liver metastases of pancreatic NETs has been reported to result in 5-yr disease-free survivals of only 6%-30%[10, 11].
 Despite these high tumor recurrences in NETs, no adjuvant treatment is currently available for patients with R0 tumor status after surgery[12].

 Aspirin (acetylsalicylic acid) is a more than 100-year-old drug widely used due to its antipyretic, analgesic, anti-inflammatory and anti-platelet properties[13].
 Recently, several epidemiological studies have demonstrated the risk reduction of various malignancies by aspirin.
 The chemopreventive mechanisms and the antitumoral effects of aspirin in cancer are not fully understood[14].
 In addition to chemopreventive mechanisms mediated by cyclooxigenase (COX) inhibition[15], aspirin has also recently been reported to inhibit the mammalian target of rapamycin (mTOR) signaling in colorectal cancer (CRC) cells[16].
 A large case-control study demonstrated that a low dose of aspirin (75 mg) has a protective effect against the development of CRC[17].
 A recently published systematic review[18] demonstrated a good agreement between case-control studies and randomized controlled trials (RCTs) and concluded that the regular use of aspirin reduces both the risk of CRC and the 20-year risk of death due to CRC.
 A pooled analysis of 51 RCTs examining the short term effect of daily aspirin on cancer demonstrated that treatment with aspirin reduced cancer deaths, particularly after 5 years[19].
 A meta-analysis conducted on 15 case-control studies and 15 cohort studies concluded that there was evidence of a 27% CRC risk reduction under aspirin[20].